-Current Families: Financial aid application forms must be submitted each year.
-Families can expect the same level of assistance throughout each child's years at Park if their demonstrated need remains the same.
+Current Families: Families must re-apply for financial aid each year and can expect the same level of assistance throughout each child's years at Park if their demonstrated need remains the same.
 The financial aid grant is likely to change if the family situation changes significantly.

 If a family does not qualify for aid upon admission, it is unlikely they will qualify in subsequent years unless there is a significant change in family finances.
 Current families with a new need for aid are asked to be in touch with Matt Kessler as soon as possible to notify the School about their request.

 Many aspects of a family's financial situation are considered, including: